-Based on this anthology and on established bibliometric indicators, the goal of this subproject is to identify the “peaks” in the world of science: The regional outstanding researcher, publications and institutions.
+Based on this analogy and on established bibliometric indicators, the goal of this subproject is to identify the “peaks” in the world of science: The regional outstanding researchers, publications and institutions.

 The goal of this sub-project is to propose a set of hypotheses about the creation of research and innovation clusters.
 To compare these hypotheses for plausibility, the HypTrails approach will be advanced and transferred to publication graphs.